yourbase/yb/docs/python/configuration.md

 Then, set `YOURBASE_ACTIVE_COHORT` to the ID of the current shard or process (starting from 1), and set `YOURBASE_COHORT_COUNT` to the total number of shards or processes.
 Under the hood, YourBase will just-in-time deselect tests that aren't in the current cohort.
-Each test will stick to its assigned shard for life.
+This selection is consistent between runs; given the same cohort ID and count, tests will be selected to the same shard for life.

 ### `YOURBASE_LICENSE_KEY`